 The data highlights regional variations in the development of legal units, reflecting trends that are influenced by economic, regulatory, or demographic factors.
-For example, some territories might exhibit a notable increase in legal units, suggesting economic growth, enhanced business activity, or more favorable regulatory conditions.
-Conversely, regions showing a decrease in the number of legal units might indicate economic challenges, business closures, unfavorable conditions or for maintaining legal registrations.
+For example, some territories might exhibit a notable increase in units, suggesting economic growth, enhanced business activity, or more favorable regulatory conditions.
+Conversely, regions showing a decrease in the number of legal units might indicate economic challenges, business closures, unfavorable conditions or maintaining legal registrations.
 Table 2 shows some key reasons why certain regions may have more enterprises than others.

 The percentage change column serves as a key indicator of the intensity of these changes.
 By examining this data, one can infer broader regional trends, pinpoint areas experiencing rapid development, and identify regions where legal entity numbers are contracting.
 This information is valuable for policymakers, businesses, and analysts seeking to understand the economic landscape and its regional dynamics.
-The only regions where the number of enterprises enterprises was recorded in Volyn, Zakarpattia, Lviv and Chernivtsi oblasts, as well as in the city of Kyiv [2].
+The only regions where the number of enterprises decreased were Donetsk and Luhansk oblasts, which are situated at the frontline of the combat operations.
+The largest increase in number of enterprises was recorded in Volyn, Zakarpattia, Lviv and Chernivtsi oblasts, as well as in the city of Kyiv [2].